sinefunc/coding-conventions/README.md

       %button{type: 'submit'}
         %span Go

+- Wrap everything in a fieldset.

+      %form(method='post')
+        %fieldset
+          / Your labels/inputs here

 - `<input>` should be inside `<label>` if possible, with a `span`.
   Same goes for `textarea`s and `select`s.

       %label
         %span Email:
         %input{type: 'text', name: 'email'}/

+- For an input field that's a group of input fields, use:

+      %fieldset.group
+        %span Format:
+        %label
+          %input(type='radio')
+          %span Plain text
+        %label
+          %input(type='radio')
+          %span HTML
+      // Still in debate

 ## Filenames